bradonomics/bradonomics.com/_articles/2013-02-15-dan-kennedy-ultimate-sales-letter-review.md

 Kennedy also talks about discussing the price you paid to develop the product by telling the story of how it was created and tested before bringing it to market.
 Or talking about how the price of the parts is worth more than the whole.

 The final advice on pricing is the "3 easy payments" method you've probably seen on infomercials.
-He talks about how in one case there was no difference in sales generated with price points at $39.95, 2 payments of $19.95 or 3 payments of $19.95.
+He talks about how in one case there was no difference in sales generated with price points at $39.95, 2 payments of $19.95, or 3 payments of $19.95.

 ## Writing & Editing

-Dan spends a couple steps on the writing and editing process.
+Dan spends a couple of steps on the writing and editing process.
 If you've ever read any of his sales letters, you'll know the style.
-Short sentences, redundancy, 2 or 3 post scripts, yellow highlighting.
+Short sentences, redundancy, 2 or 3 postscripts, yellow highlighting.
 He claims this style sells product and, while I'm sure they've tested it, I can't bring myself to write like this.
 If it was under a pen name, perhaps...

 He addresses this skepticism directly saying copywriters might think they are writing to a more educated or sophisticated crowd but his style sells more even with this audience.
 He then gives a few pages to validate his claim.